gomson/vicsydev/test_frameworks.md

 posted Mar 18th 2017, 04:00 am

 ### preramble
 Hi, my name is Andreas and I prefer rolling my own test frameworks.
-I tried my best for several years, really did; but gradually came to the conclustion that I just couldn't justify wasting more energy on arbitrary limitations.
-Testing is difficult enough the way it is, both technically and emotionally; the last thing needed is long-winded ceremonies and hoops to jump through.
+I tried my best for several years, really did; but gradually came to the conclustion that I simply couldn't justify wasting more energy on arbitrary limitations.
+Testing is difficult enough, technically and emotionally; the last thing needed is long-winded ceremonies and hoops to jump through.
 This post describes a test framework in reasonably portable C that does it's thing and gets out of the way.

 ```C
 #include "c4l/test.h"